 Bloggers can monetize their blogs in different ways.
 The most common is through affiliate marketing or through Adsense.

 If you don’t know how to blog but determined to make extra money, then I suggest that you subscribe to Wealthy Affiliate.

 Wealthy Affiliate is an all-in-one blogging solution that will help you set up your blog, educate you on how affiliate marketing works, and provide you a like-minded community.
 What this means for you is by subscribing to Wealthy Affiliate, you increase your chances to become successful in blogging.

 Wealthy Affiliate is normally $49 a month on a monthly subscription but it goes down to $29 a month on a yearly subscription.

 If you try Wealthy Affiliate today, you will get a big discount on your first month.
 Instead of paying $29, you will only pay $19.
 I think it is a pretty good deal considering how much you can get from Wealthy Affiliate.

 If you are not sure about Wealthy Affiliate, that is okay.
 I am here to answer your questions.
 I’ve written a couple of articles about Wealthy Affiliate that I hope would answer your questions.

 What about you?

 Hey Wealth Builders!
-I want to hear from you what you think about this article!
+I want to hear from you about what you think about this article!
 What is the best part?
-Is there something that you do not agree?
+Is there something that you do not agree with?
 Do you have tips to share?

 Let me hear from you!
-Feel free to write on the comment section!
+Feel free to write in the comment section!